London Metropolitan University2015 League Table Ranking 123

 - London Met's teachers are passionate about inspiring students.
 Underpinning everything is an absolute commitment to quality and standards.

-- Four London Met staff members have been honoured as National Teaching Fellows and the University was a lead player in three national Centres of Excellence in Teaching and Learning (CETLs), funded by HEFCE in the period 2005–2010.
+- Several London Met staff members have been honoured as National Teaching Fellows and the University was a lead player in three national Centres of Excellence in Teaching and Learning (CETLs), funded by HEFCE in the period 2005–10.

 - Over two-thirds of the research outputs submitted to the most recent Research Assessment Exercise were judged to be 'internationally recognised', 'internationally excellent' or 'world-leading'.